What is a CTF?

-A. Yes, we make no charge to receive CTFs from other managers.
-However, a child must only have one CTF provider and their CTF must be either non-stakeholder or stakeholder, not a combination of both.
-(See transfer form at the back of this brochure)
+Yes, we make no charge to receive CTFs from other managers.
+However, a child must only have one CTF provider and their CTF must be either non-stakeholder or stakeholder, not a combination of both (see transfer Form).

 You must give your clear instructions direct to the Pilling Administration Department by phone or by email to email@example.com by the requested date, or we can accept no responsibility whatsoever for any resulting losses or liabilities.

 No. The child must always remain the beneficial owner of the CTF investments.
 They may not be used as security for a loan.